J.F.Drew © 2000-2017

 The setup can be managed by DTMF and/or locally using a touch keypad on a 320*240 graphic LCD.
-The latter being fed from a 16 bit expander chip (MCP23017) driven by the I2C bus from the PIC18F2480.
+The latter consisting of a PIC18F2480 as a slave from the main controller PIC18F2480.
 A useful addition to the DTMF controls is the capability to change the password from the keypad.

 A complete list of functions is shown later in this document, see below.